 Wheeling ane the former Capitol Music Hall.

-nearly 8 decades a Jamboree country music radio stage show has been presented
+over 8 decades a Jamboree country music radio stage show has been presented

 by the various broadcast and entertainment corporations from downtown Wheeling.